sniemeyer1/Mongo-Scraper/README.md

 # Mongo-Scraper

-## Created a web app that scrapes news articles from Vice News using Mongoose and Cheerio.
+## Created a web app that scrapes news articles from Vice News using :
+* Node.js
+* Express
+* Mongoose
+* Cheerio
+* Handlebars
+* Bootstrap

 https://desolate-taiga-17394.herokuapp.com/

-Will update when completed!
+Some functionality has yet to be completed - will update then!